denoland/boxed_error/README.md

 # boxed_error

-Experimental opinionated way to easily box errors.
+Experimental opinionated way to provide helper methods for use with boxing errors.

 Before: